FrankHJCuypers/gaai/DEVELOPMENT.md

 ### Developer Documentation generation

 The kotlin code is documented with [KDoc](https://kotlinlang.org/docs/kotlin-doc.html).
-[Dokka](https://kotlinlang.org/docs/dokka-introduction.html) can generated HTML documentation from it.
+[Dokka](https://kotlinlang.org/docs/dokka-introduction.html) can generate HTML documentation from it.
 In order to do that, run the following command in a shell (e.g. PowerShell in Android Studio terminal, or git bash):
 `./gradlew dokkaHtml`.
 The resulting html files are generated in the `app\build\documentation\html` subdirectory.
 Open the `index.html` file to start reading the documentation.